-To begin our #tastetheworld2016 adventure, we went on a road trip from Pennsylvania to the deep south, through the desert to California, up to the Northwest, through the Midwest, into Canada and straight back to Pennsylvania.
+To begin our round-the-world adventure, we went on a road trip from Pennsylvania to the deep south, through the desert to California, up to the Northwest, through the Midwest, into Canada and straight back to Pennsylvania.
 The tour nearly killed us – an epic journey that left us with little energy to work and a desire for day-to-day sanity.
 So what did we do?

 We flew to Lyon France.